How Accurate is Your Transcription Service?

 Caption Quality Standards

-The FCC released quality standards for closed captioning of all network and broadcast video, including online distribution of that content.
+The FCC released quality standards for closed captioning and transcription of all network and broadcast video, including online distribution of that content.
 The FCC rules are a helpful guideline for other industries.

-Your captioning vendor should comply with the FCC’s standards for caption accuracy, synchronicity, program completeness, and caption placement.
+Your transcription service should comply with the FCC’s standards for caption accuracy, synchronicity, program completeness, and caption placement.
 On accuracy, the FCC states, “Captions must match the spoken words in the dialogue, in their original language (English or Spanish), to the fullest extent possible.”

 Captions must include essential nonverbal information, such as sound effects, music playing, and audience reactions, in order to be considered accurate.